Billushaikh/Firstrepo/README.md

 # Firstrepo
-this is my first repo
+# this is my first repo
+# lets me start with a hello world
+print("Hello world!")